 Practice all carries—especially back carries–with a spotter, over a bed or couch, or low to the ground until you are completely confident.
 A BWI meeting is the perfect place to learn new skills with the assistance of a Volunteer Babywearing Educator.
 In most cases it is best to be comfortable with front carries before attempting back carries.

 Always exercise common sense while babywearing.
-Baby carriers are not an approved child restraint or floatation device and should not be used in moving vehicles or boats.
+Baby carriers are not an approved child restraint or flotation device and should not be used in moving vehicles or boats.
 Avoid babywearing in situations where it would not be safe to carry an infant in-arms.

 Printable Safety Materials